MikhailovAlexander/adm_project/README.md

 ## 3. CRUD Matrix designing
 ### 3.1.
 Processes defining
+Processes were identified based on use case diagrams and activity diagrams.

 Processes of the equestrian center:
 - Client registration for horseback-riding
 - Get payment for the service